JamalMuhammad/PLC_BnR_VerticalStacker/README.md

-# PLC_BnR_VerticalStacker
-A PLC program written in Structured Text for Vertical Stacker.
-Automation Studio 4.10 Version is used.
+PLC example project of vertical stacker written in Structured Text.
+Automation Studio version 4.10 was used as IDE.